Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1 December 2020.

 What homelessness services will be delivered by QSA?

 QSA is working on plans in light of the research and listening exercise we’ve been carrying out.
-Our management council (board of trustees) will be considering ideas in December.
+Our management council (board of trustees) has agreed to move ahead with some ideas and will be meeting again in February.

 What about the mobile library?